renliangfeng/sail4j-iiq-idn/README.md

 		...
 		export PATH=$PATH:$ANT_HOME/bin:$M2_HOME/bin

-### Install IdentityIQ and dependencies jars into local Maven repository
+### Install Sail4j and IdentityIQ jar files into local Maven repository
-- Download the IdentityIQ base GA (e.g. **IdentityIQ 8.3.zip**) from Compass.
+- Download the IdentityIQ base GA (e.g. **IdentityIQ 8.3.zip**) from SailPoint Compass.
 The version of IIQ doesn't matter because it is only used to compile your java code which will be eventually converted to IIQ or IDN Rules.
+Unzip the zip file and copy ***identityiq.jar*** to the folder **sail4j-iiq-idn/mvn-install**.
+Please note ***identityiq.jar*** is inside the folder (*WEB-INF/lib*) of ***identityiq.war*** which is inside IdentityIQ zip file.
+There are different ways to unpack the war file.
+For example in MacOS or Linux, you can run the following command to unpack ***identityiq.war*** under the folder containing the war file:

+		unzip -q -d . identityiq.war

-- Open the file **sail4j-iiq-idn/mvn-install/install-iiq-jars.sh** to modify the following 2 lines to match the version and location of IdentityIQ you just download:
+- Modify the file **sail4j-iiq-idn/mvn-install/identityiq.pom.xml** to update the version to match the version of IdentityIQ you just download:

- 		export IIQ_VERSION=8.3
- 		export BASE_SOFTWARE_PATH=/Users/bruce.ren/Desktop/tools-install/iiq-install/base
-- Go to folder **sail4j-iiq-idn/mvn-install** to run the **install-iiq-jars.sh**, it takes a few minutes to install all the jar files.

-		./install-iiq-jars.sh

-### Install Sail4j jars into local Maven repository
+ 		<version>8.3</version>

-- Modify the file **sail4j-iiq-idn/sail4j-bundle/sail4j-test-helper.pom.xml** to update the version of IdentityIQ configured in the previous step:
+- Modify the file **sail4j-iiq-idn/sail4j-bundle/sail4j-test-helper.pom.xml** to update the version of IdentityIQ you just download:

 		<properties>
     		<IdentityIQ.Version>8.3</IdentityIQ.Version>
   		</properties>

-- Go to folder **sail4j-iiq-idn/mvn-install** to run the **install-sail4j-jars.sh**.
+- Go to folder **sail4j-iiq-idn/mvn-install** to run the **install-jars.sh**.

-		./install-sail4j-jars.sh
+		./install-jars.sh

 ### Create Maven project